ramon58/DialogAndroid/README.md

 # DialogAndroid
-This is an example of a configurable dialog with styles
+This is an example of a configurable dialog Android with styles